-Pennsylvania is an area of current interest to our energy clients.
-Production, gathering, and transfer are all activities that impact large, often contiguous, tracts of land.
-A typical project can be permitted several ways, but nearly all of them will require some amount of replacement mitigation for impacts to streams, creeks, and wetlands.
+Pennsylvania is an area of ongoing interest to our energy clients.
+Production, gathering, and transport are all activities that may impact large, often contiguous, tracts of land.
+A typical project can be permitted several ways, but nearly all projects require some amount of replacement offsets for unavoidable impacts to streams, creeks, wetlands and habitats.

-In an effort to clarify those options, RES has put together some Frequently Asked Questions to cover the basics.
-Of course your particular situation will be unique, so please contact RES’ Michael Comstock who would be happy to talk to you about individual crossings and compensatory mitigation in all of its forms.
+RES has put together some Frequently Asked Questions to cover the basics of these solutions.
+Since your particular situation will be unique, please contact RES’ Will Donaldson, who would be happy to talk to you about individual watercrossings and appropriate compensatory mitigation in all forms.

-When do I know if my project schedule will require mitigation?
+How do I know if my project will require mitigation?

-Mitigation requirements fall into two categories: acreage replacement ratios and functional models.
+Offset requirements fall into two categories: acreage replacement ratios and functional model approach.
 An acreage replacement ratio is a method whereby the acreage of impact is replaced on an equal or greater basis.
-A functional model attempts to identify and quantify the exact aquatic function lost through the development and replace it with something functionally equivalent.
-Since no two acreages are the same, this is the preferred method of many agencies.
-In Pennsylvania a new functional model is being tested by the Pennsylvania Department of Environmental Protection (PADEP) for use with both wetland and stream replacements.
-RES has collaborated with the authors of the new methodology and can provide insight about how this might affect your projects.
+A functional model approach attempts to identify and quantify the exact aquatic function lost through the development and replace it with something functionally equivalent.
+Acreage replacement ratios are common practice and in use today.
+In Pennsylvania, a new functional model is being tested by the Pennsylvania Department of Environmental Protection (PADEP) for use with both wetland and stream replacements.
+RES has collaborated with the authors of the new methodology and can provide insight about how this regulatory change might affect your projects.

-Is the PADEP in charge of this process?
+Is the PADEP in charge of permitting my project?

 The PADEP is the permitting agency most integrally involved with permitting in Pennsylvania, but not the only agency involved.
-Pennsylvania contains three districts of the United States Army Corps of Engineers (USACE), which are also involved in the review of many Category III PASPGP-4 permits and all individual permits.
-Each agency has different and unique guidance, which it must adhere to, and a successful restoration will incorporate the needs of all agencies involved.
-United States Fish and Wildlife, the Pennsylvania Game Commission, the Pennsylvania Fish and Boat Commission, the Environmental Protection Agency, and the Natural Resource Conservation Service may also be involved.
+Pennsylvania contains three United States Army Corps of Engineers (USACE) districts, which are also involved in the review of many Category III PASPGP-4 permits and all Individual Permits.
+Each agency has different and unique requirements and guidance, which it must adhere to, and a successful restoration will incorporate the needs of all agencies involved.
+United States Fish and Wildlife Service, the Pennsylvania Game Commission, the Pennsylvania Fish and Boat Commission, the Environmental Protection Agency, and the USDA Natural Resource Conservation Service may also be involved.